 Hindi-English Type Software

-Smart Fonts include logical tables along with graphical data & hinting instructions of letter forms.
-So smart fonts may be called as type software.
+Smart Fonts include logical tables along with graphical data & hinting instructions for letter forms.
+So 'smart fonts' can be termed as 'type software'.

-There wasn't real demand for our font/s for various reasons.
-Now some people want to have our smart font but don't want to pay for it!
+There wasn't a real demand for our font/s for various reasons till 2005.
+Now some people want to have our smart font called 'Akhil HE', but few are willing to pay for it.
+We will be including support for other Indian scripts in our type software when we break even!

 Typesetting MultiLingual text of